-What Star Wars Can Teach Us About Disaster Recovery Planning
+What Star Wars Can Teach SMBs About Cyber Resilience Planning

 Tarkin made a show of soliciting the opinions of his command staff, and at least one, General Cassio Tagge, warned that, “If the Rebels have obtained a complete technical readout of this station, it is possible, however unlikely, they might find a weakness and exploit it.”
-Unfortunately, Tarkin allowed his staff to devolve into petty infighting and Force Chokes.
+Unfortunately, rather than listening to Tagge’s advice and taking appropriate actions, Tarkin allowed his staff to devolve into petty infighting and Force Chokes.

 Lesson 2: Constantly Self-Assess Your Vulnerabilities (Before Someone Else Does)

-Lesson 3: Be Prepared for Asymmetric Threats (Even the Crazy Ones)
+Lesson 3: Be Prepared for Threats (Even the Crazy Ones)

 As Rebel General Jan Dodonna remarked, “The Empire doesn’t consider a small, one-man fighter to be any threat.
 Or, they’d have a tighter defense.”